Become a Social Worker in Kansas

 This guide for how to become a social worker in Kansas explains educational requirements, how to get licensed, social work organizations to join and more.
 Once you complete the steps to become a social worker in Kansas, you can embark on a meaningful, fulfilling career helping others in the Sunflower State.

-Information below was retrieved May 2022 and is only meant to be a high-level overview.
-Requirements may change, always check with the state licensing board for complete and up to date information.
+Information below was retrieved in January 2026 and is only meant to be a high-level overview.
+Requirements may change; always check with the state licensing board for the most current information.

 Sponsored Online Social Work Programs